kenwheeler/slick/CONTRIBUTING.markdown

 Providing a test case is the best way to get your issue addressed.
 Without a test case, your issue may be closed.

+You must provide a clear and simple way to reproduce the issue with the provided demo.

 ## Support

 If you are having problems getting Slick to work, or can't figure something out, this repository's issues section is not the place to ask about it.